 The SYNC also has an output function.
-When the G-856AX starts a measurement cycle, either because READ was pressed or because the magnetometer is running in Automatic mode, SYNC is pulled low and held low until the end of polarize time, when it is released.
-If SYNC is pulled low externally, the measurement cycle is started.
+When the G-857 starts a measurement cycle, either because READ was pressed or because the magnetometer is running in Automatic mode, SYNC is pulled low and held low until the end of polarize time, when it is released.

+If SYNC is held pulled low externally, the measurement cycle is started.
 External SYNC may be momentary or may be held low indefinitely.
 If it is held low momentarily, polarization current will shut off at the normal time.
-If SYNC is sustained then the polarization current will flow until SYNC is released.
-In this manner two G-856AX instruments will be synchronized if their SYNC and ground pins are wired in parallel.
+If SYNC is sustained then the polarization current will flow until SYNC is released or 1 second longer than the Polarize time set by the internal programming switch, whichever is shorter.
+It is not normal to hold the SYNC line low for longer than the Polarize time set by the internal programming switch.
+In this manner two G-857 instruments will be synchronized if their SYNC and ground pins are wired in parallel.
 Either instrument may provide the start command.